On the heals of the news that in the last week 2 people have tried…

 How Far Out Can Park Reservations Be Booked?

-Right now you can make a Disney park reservation for any date from July 11, 2020 to September 26, 2021.
-Of course your park ticket dates must align with the dates you are trying to make a park reservation for.
+Right now you can make a Disney park reservation for any date from Now to January 14, 2022.
+Of course, your park ticket dates must align with the dates you are trying to make a park reservation for.

 What Ages Need a Park Pass Reservation?